drajer-health/uds-plus/input/pagecontent/spec.md

 ##### MUST SUPPORT Definition

-* Systems SHALL be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
+* Systems **SHALL** be capable of populating data elements as specified by the profiles and data elements are returned using the specified APIs in the capability statement.
-* Systems SHALL be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
+* Systems **SHALL** be capable of processing resource instances containing the MUST SUPPORT data elements without generating an error or causing the application to fail.
-* Systems SHOULD be capable of displaying the MUST SUPPORT data elements for human use or storing it for other purposes.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems **SHALL NOT** include the data elements in the resource instance returned from executing the API requests.
-* In situations where information on a particular data element is not present and the reason for absence is unknown, Systems SHALL NOT include the data elements in the resource instance returned from executing the API requests.
+* When accessing UDS+ data, Systems **SHALL** interpret missing data elements within resource instances returned from API requests as data not present.
-* When accessing UDS+ data, Systems SHALL interpret missing data elements within resource instances returned from API requests as data not present.
+* Systems **SHALL NOT** include any data elements as part of the resource that is not tagged as mandatory or **MUST SUPPORT** in the profile.

-NOTE: There are data elements designated as MUST SUPPORT in the UDS+ profiles, but are not present in the mapping tables.
+NOTE: There are data elements designated as **MUST SUPPORT** in the UDS+ profiles, but are not present in the mapping tables.
 These data elements have been designated as MUST SUPPORT to align with QI Core profiles which get used for Quality Measure Reporting.
 In cases where a Health Center does not have data elements tagged as MUST SUPPORT in their EHRs, they can omit sending these data elements as long as the  cardinality of the data element allows for the omission of the data element.

 #### Profiles
 This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions, and terminology artifacts to describe the content to be shared as part of UDS+ workflows.
 The implementation guide is based on [FHIR R4]({{site.data.fhir.path}}) and profiles are listed for each interaction.